 When your child completes his or her therapy, we provide a plan for the future — including education on how to prevent further problems or injuries.
 We also suggest community programs to maintain his or her current abilities.
 Our therapists collaborate with school therapists and teachers to successfully carryover therapy programs to your child's everyday life.

 We provide therapy services in a stimulating environment, which encourages children to have fun while working on activities to further their development and functional abilities.
 Our pediatric physical and occupational therapy area has a dedicated space for inpatients, allowing children to have physical or occupational therapy in an area away from their hospital beds and giving them a chance to socialize with other children.
-Our therapy department also includes a small therapeutic pool, which is used on an individualized basis for outpatients.

 Our therapists also work with child life specialists at your child's bedside and in the Family Central Playroom.
 By offering therapy in a variety of settings — with other staff your child trusts—we can provide better, all-encompassing therapy services.